The End of Sinus and Excess Mucus

 - the sphenoid sinuses--near the center of the head

-Description of the sinus cavities
+Description of the sinus cavity

 The cilia